damchilly/Getting-Cleaning-Project2/README.md

 README.md -- Script information
-CodeBook.md -- codebook describing variables, the data and transformations run_analysis.R -- actual R code tidy_data.txt -- Data ouput from run_analysis.R
+CodeBook.md -- codebook describing variables, the data and transformations run_analysis.R -- actual R code tidy_data.txt -- Data output from run_analysis.R

 #Project description:
 You should create one R script called run_analysis.R that does the following: